Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Introduction

 The objective of this paper is to study the stochastic maximum principle for the recursive optimal control problem of the infinite dimensional stochastic system with delays (see \eqref{EQ-1} and \eqref{Myeq2-17}).
 In our controlled system, the delays (of the control and the state) and the unbounded operators appear in both drift and diffusion terms, and the final cost term can also depend on the past history of the state.
-The delays take an integral form with respect to general finite measures.
+The delays take the form of an integral with respect to a general finite measure.
 Note that we do not require the measures to be regular or the datum to be continuous, both of which was assumed in \cite{guatteri2017stochastic}.
-It is worth noting that the noise in our setting is quite general covering both classical finite dimensional Brownian motion and infinite dimensional Brownian motions such as trace-class and cylindrical Brownian motions.
+It is also worth noting that the noise in our setting is quite general, covering both finite dimensional Wiener processes as well as infinite dimensional Wiener processes such as trace-class and cylindrical Wiener processes.